HyUvscode/Recognition-System/README.md

 # Recognition-System

-Welcome to our Recognition System, a comprehensive solution for face recognition and face detection powered by state-of-the-art models such as ArcFace, RetinaFace, YOLOv5, and YOLOv8.
+Welcome to our Recognition System, a comprehensive solution for face recognition and face detection powered by state-of-the-art models such as ArcFace, SCRFD.
 This system integrates cutting-edge technology to provide accurate and efficient recognition capabilities for various applications.
 ## Authors

 - [@Khuy](https://github.com/HyUvscode)